-I wrote this post almost seven years ago- and I have to reveal that for me, the answers aren't any easier now than they were then.
+I wrote this post almost eight years ago- and I have to reveal that for me, the answers aren't any easier now than they were then.
 As a parent- do you find it harder to watch your oldest grow up?
 Or your youngest?

 Next week my youngest son, my “baby”, will turn 7.
 And just two weeks ago- my oldest son turned 12.
 And while my boys have been focused on planning how they will enjoy their special day with their friends and what kind of birthday cake they are going to have, I have been contemplating the passage of time, and how while the days can seem endless- upon reflection you can't imagine how you jumped forward so quickly to where you are right now.